whosaidpigeon/shells/README.md

 shells
 ======

-A place to stick and shell customisations.
+A place to stick any shell customisations.